tstran155/Optimization-of-building-energy-consumption/README.md

 b) Define the search space and NSGA-II algorithm parameters

-c) Define the convergence termination criteria and callback function to store optimal solution found
+c) Define the convergence termination criteria and callback function to store the optimal solution

 d) Perform the optimization for a fixed number of iterations